URL path: Index page // Neutral a-Glucosidase, Semen

 More information

-In the seminal plasma of azoospermic patients with bilateral occlusion between the epididymis and the ejaculatory duct, there are very low levels of neutral alpha-glucosidase.
+The seminal plasma of azoospermic patients with bilateral occlusion between the epididymis and the ejaculatory duct contains very low levels of neutral alpha-glucosidase.
 In contrast, enzyme activity is normal when azoospermia is due to the cessation of sperm maturation or obstruction between the epididymis and the straight seminiferous tubules of the testes.
-Therefore, the measurement of seminal plasma neutral alpha-glucosidase in men with azoospermia allows the differentiation between the main causes of this condition to be differentiated.
+Therefore, measuring seminal plasma neutral alpha-glucosidase in men with azoospermia allows the leading causes of this condition to be differentiated.

-Low neutral alpha-glucosidase in patients with oligozoospermia may reflect partial obstruction of the epididymis associated with infections or other inflammatory conditions.
+Low neutral alpha-glucosidase in patients with oligozoospermia may reflect partial epididymis obstruction associated with infections or other inflammatory conditions.
 Neutral alpha-glucosidase enzyme activity in patients with normal sperm concentration is related to the structural and functional integrity of the neck and tail of the spermatozoa, reflecting changes in the sperm membrane caused by epididymal secretion.

 Important Note